matDOTviguier/bresse/README.md

 BresseN+1 can check the age of the last mail received at monitor@domain.com adressed to bresse[1,N]+monitor@domain.com.
 If the age is larger than the syncrhonous run rythm plus an opertaionnal margin composed by the resultant of the sum of granular timeout of each test and the reasonable time reserved for the mail path.
 ## Production ready ?
 Yes.
+Note that we are talking about endpoints.
+We are glad to test from ou final customer point of vue.

-In our production system, we run at least a bresse checker on a computer linked by :
+In our production system, we run at least a bresse checker (5 min cycle) on :
+  - French mainstream providers
     - free
     - orange
-  - free pro
     - Bouygues Telecom
     - SFR
+  - European cloud provider
+    - Scaleway
+    - OVH
+    - Azure EU